 Meet the neighbors.

 Your development proposal will bring changes to a neighborhood, and people living there naturally want to know how those changes will affect them.
 As soon as possible, reach out to property owners and community groups in the area.
 Ask to meet with them to share your project, even if details are still uncertain.
-Check with MPC staff - we may be able to provide neighborhood contacts.
+Check with Planning staff - we may be able to provide neighborhood contacts.

 Show renderings of your proposal when you meet with community groups.
 Share plans for architectural styles, landscaping, detention ponds, and street and parking lot locations.